MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-localization-guide.md

 To import an XLIFF file for an asset, follow these steps.

-1. Open the asset in site builder.
+1. Open the page, fragment, or image asset in site builder.
-1. Select the channel and language you're importing localized content for in the channel and locale picker on the upper right.
+1. In the channel and locale picker on the upper right, select the channel and language you're importing localized content for.
-1. On the command bar, select **Localization \> Import XLIFF** and then browse to the localized XLIFF file for this asset and language.
+1. On the command bar, select **Localization \> Import XLIFF**, and then browse to the localized XLIFF file to import for this asset and language.

-Once the XLIFF is successfully imported, a variant of the page, fragment, or asset is created.
-From here forward, changes made to the localized variant only affect the variant, and not the base asset that it was derived from.
+Once the XLIFF file is successfully imported, a variant of the page, fragment, or asset is created.
+From here forward, changes made to the localized variant only affect the variant and not the base asset that it was derived from.
 Similarly, changes to the base asset will not be reflected in the variant of that asset.
-However, in the case of site pages it is possible to make changes across variants by modifying the template or layout they're associated with.
+However, for site pages it is possible to make changes across variants by modifying the template or layout they're associated with.
 Similarly, changes to a fragment will affect all pages that are dependent on that variant.

 ### Images